 Bring your CDC COVID-19 Vaccination card with you to your appointment if you need another shot of COVID-19 vaccine so your provider can fill in the information about your additional shot.
 If you cannot find your vaccine card, you should first contact your original vaccine provider to see if they can locate your records.
 If they are unable to assist, please contact your local health department.
-If they are unable to assist, please review this information on how to mail a request for your vaccination records to the Ohio Department of Health.
+If they are unable to assist, please review this information on health.
 You will not be able to obtain a new vaccine card by request, but will be able to access your vaccination records.
-If you can still get your booster dose.
+If you do not have your card, you can still get your booster dose.